Skip to main content

 We fix this by

-putting the platform on something that fits the next stage of the business — not the last one.
+moving the business onto a platform sized for the next stage of trading, not the shape of the last one.

 The platform no longer fits.